MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 - **Reuse and modularization:** To minimize duplication, code and configuration values (like connection strings or email addresses for notifications) are modularized so that other scripts and processes can reuse them.

 > [!TIP]
 > You don't have to do everything listed above all at once.
 As you gain experience, you can incrementally improve the solution so that it becomes complete and robust.
-Be aware that most examples you find online are simple, one-off script snippets that may not be production quality.
+Be aware that most examples you find online are simple, one-off script snippets that might not be production quality.

 :::image type="icon" source="media/common/checklist.png" border="false":::